Yoruba people: Traditional art and architecture

 Masquerades are an important feature of Yoruba traditional artistry.
 They are generally known as Egúngún, singularly as Egún.
 The term refers to the Yoruba masquerades connected with ancestor reverence, or to the ancestors themselves as a collective force.
 There are different types of which one of the most prominent is the Gelede.
-An Ese Ifa (oral literature of Orunmila divination) explains the origins of Gelede as beginning with Yemoja, the Mother of all the orisa and all living things.
+An Ese Ifa (oral literature of Orunmila divination) explains the origins of Gelede as beginning with Yemoja, the Mother of all the Orisa and all living things.
 Yemoja could not have children and consulted an Ifa oracle, and the priest advised her to offer sacrifices and to dance with wooden images on her head and metal anklets on her feet.
 After performing this ritual, she became pregnant.
 Her first child was a boy, nicknamed "Efe" (the humorist/joker); the Efe mask emphasizes song and jests because of the personality of its namesake.
 Yemoja's second child was a girl, nicknamed "Gelede" because she was obese like her mother.
 Also like her mother, Gelede loved dancing.

 After getting married themselves, neither Gelede or Efe's partner could have children.
-The Ifa oracle suggested they try the same ritual that had worked for their mother.
+The Ifá oracle suggested they try the same ritual that had worked for their mother.
 No sooner than Efe and Gelede performed these rituals – dancing with wooden images on their heads and metal anklets on their feet – they started having children.
 These rituals developed into the Gelede masked dance and were perpetuated by the descendants of Efe and Gelede.
 This narrative is one of many stories that explains the origin of Gelede.
 An old theory stated that the beginning of Gelede might be associated with the change from a matriarchal to a patriarchal society among the Yoruba people.

-The Gelede spectacle and the Ifa divination system represent two of Nigeria's only three pieces on the United Nations Oral and Intangible Heritages of Humanity list, as well as the only such cultural heritage from Benin and Togo.
+The Gelede spectacle and the Ifá divination system represent two of Nigeria's only three pieces on the United Nations' Oral and Intangible Heritages of Humanity list, as well as the only such cultural heritage from Benin and Togo.